 Moscow’s metro stations, often known as Palaces of the People, have marble columns, chandeliers, bronze sculptures, and mosaics.
 It is flawless, effective, and breathtakingly gorgeous on a scale that only Russia can achieve.

 What should we do?
-Get a metro map, and mark the following stations, that Moscow people consider being among the best:
+Get a metro map, and mark the following stations, that Moscow people consider to be among the best:

 - Park Pobedy